-The CoachingPlus package offers you a combination of several coaching sessions plus a Premium Membership that gives you access to the most essential prep material on PrepLounge.
+The CoachingPlus package is your go-to all-in-one prep package, especially if you are on a lower budget.
+It offers you a combination of several coaching sessions plus a Premium Membership that gives you access to the most essential prep material on PrepLounge.
 You can choose among a list of about 15 coaches, so have a look and check whether they fulfill the specific needs of your application (e.g. target company, location etc.).
-They are all experienced former management consultants at top firms.
-The CoachingPlus package would be your go-to all-in-one prep package, especially if you are on a lower budget.
+They are all approved experienced former management consultants at top firms.

 Some of our best coaches offer their very own coaching packages.
-This is a great investment, as they have the most experience and already helped hundreds of candidates land their dream job offer.
-The only disadvantage is the higher price and that you are tied to one single coach.
-However, if you complement your coaching sessions with high quality peer2peer practice, these top of the line coaching packages will be your top option.
+This is a great investment, as they already have experience as PrepLounge coaches and already helped hundreds of candidates land their dream job offer.
+Please note that you will be tied to one single coach, so make sure you complement your coaching sessions with high quality peer2peer practice.

 c) Individual coaching sessions